shubhangampandey/MEET-AI-PLATFORM-POWERED/README.md

 ## 📚 Rules and best practices

-- Usa **Bun** para desarrollo rápido y eficiente.
+- Usa **Bun** for fast and efficient development.
 - Follow Next.js folder convention (app router).
-- Componentes UI en `src/components/ui/`.
+- UI components in `src/components/ui/`.
-- Hooks personalizados en `src/hooks/`.
+- Custom hooks in `src/hooks/`.
 - Keep dependencies updated.
-- Usa ESLint y Prettier para mantener el código limpio.
+- Use ESLint and Prettier to keep the code clean.
 - Do not upload keys or secrets to the repository.

----

-## 🧪 Testing

-- Coming soon: integration with Jest and E2E tests.

----

-## 🤝 Contribute

-1. Fork the repository.
-2. Create a branch for your feature/fix.
-3. Make a PR describing your changes.

 ---